 - Retry the Update after disabling the firewall or any third party anti-malware software.

 - Disconnect any devices like USB flash drives, printers or webcams that are not essential and then try again.

 The error code 0x800705b4 forces Windows Defender to crash or stop which again creates a great problem for the user.
 Error message usually seen is “Windows Defender couldn’t turn on real-time protection.
 This operation returned because the timeout period expired.
 Click Help for more information about the problem.
 Error code: 0x800705b4”.

-Might be because you have installed a third party anti malware software which might not be compatible with the Windows Defender creating a conflict between these two and leading to error.
+Might be because you have installed a third-party anti-malware software which might not be compatible with the Windows Defender creating a conflict between these two and leading to the error.

 Some virus or malware attacks makes it difficult for the system to use the tool.